 Since the division had conducted research on EMP protection for many years as part of the SAFEGUARD program, the chief of engineers designated the division as technical manager of the program in April 1980.
-Bernard McLaughlin of the government-funded concept, design and construction phases, and an operation phase at 50 percent private funding.
-The division opened one-person field offices in Pittsburgh, Pennsylvania, and Livingston, New Jersey, to provide technical support to these contractors, and the DOE maintained a liaison in Huntsville.
+Bernard McLaughlin of the

 In 1979, HQUSACE tasked the division to assist with requirements for facilities to support the Pershing, Patriot, Roland and MLRS missile systems.
 Weapon systems like the MLRS pictured required additional maintenance and training facilities.